Glencoe Skye and Torridon – Scottish Highlands Highlands Photo Tour

-Non essential but recommended Polariser, neutral density graduated and straight neutral density filters would be useful 6 to 10 stop.
-I use Lee ND filters both hard and soft the drop in type rather than screw in.
+Non essential but recommended Polariser, neutral density graduated and straight neutral density filters can be useful a 6 stop little stopper to 10 stop, big stopper.
+I use Lee ND filters both hard and soft, the drop in type rather than screw in.
 If you can a laptop with Lightroom, Adobe Photoshop or other image editing software might be useful if the weather gets the better of us on some days..
 Good quality waterproof camera bag.

 What to expect

 Participants will be invited to share 6 of their final images in a online gallery with Glen and their fellow participants for comment after the trip via a secure online link.

 The Highland’s reliably fickle weather can be a feature of Scotland and her dramatic and romantic landscapes.
 Conditions can be glorious at times but it’s not unusual to turn cool and rainy at any time of year.
 This can and often does add to the dramatic nature of light and land.
 It’s important that you have adequate and good quality outdoor clothing (waterproof jackets and over trousers) including good waterproof hiking boots that are properly waterproof.

 Not all locations will be by the roadside, some locations are easy to reach, some require a little effort, walking sometimes on muddy and boggy surfaces.
 This can involve short hill walks, walks across rocky, uneven terrain and slippy surfaces.
 Walking times can be up to one hour – one way, however participation is optional at every location.

 All ages above 18 years are welcome but a reasonable level of fitness and mobility is required, regardless of age in order to fully participate and appreciate a Lightstalker’s photo adventure or workshop.
 If you have any doubts of your suitability for a specific trip please contact Glen directly.